 Remove the polymer from the flash drum V 301 to avoid agglomerate caused by the reaction on the bottom of the same; therefore close the bottom discharging valve and proceed with the recovery of the propylene vapours by condensating them into E 301 and the storage into V304.

-Once the discharge of the polymer (from cyclone V301 into F 301) has been completed, the level controller LRC 2203 is positioned in manual by lowering the level in F301 just above the intervention value of LSL 2205, then close the discharge vee-ball keeping open the gas flow coming from the bottom of the scrubber C301 and from the washing of the bags and flowing out from the top of the bag filter.
+Once the discharge of the polymer (from cyclone V301 into F 301) has been completed, the level controller LIC 2203 is positioned in manual by lowering the level in F301 just above the intervention value of LSL 2205, then close the discharge vee-ball keeping open the gas flow coming from the bottom of the scrubber C301 and from the washing of the bags and flowing out from the top of the bag filter.

 The compressor K301 A/S is regularly kept under operation by running under total bypass.